Premier legal representation for parking and moving violations

 The most important part of vacating a default judgment is time.
 The longer you wait, the more difficult it is.
 If you have a default judgment, contact a professional as soon as possible to consider your options.

-Feel free to call our office at 917-382-2950 to discuss an OATH violation or related matter with an attorney.
+Call The Law Office of Mindy Paget Brill at 212-634-2843 to discuss an OATH violation or related matter with an attorney.
 Consultations are free!